 There are some limits on how much the insurance company will pay out for certain items, like jewelry and electronics, but there are riders available to cover these types of goods if their value exceeds the insurer’s limits.

-You should set a coverage limit that will cover the expense of replacing your belongings if you can’t afford to do so out of your own pocket.
 This is the maximum amount the insurance company will pay out to replace your property.
 For example, if the value of your lost items totals $10,000, but your coverage limit is $5,000, you will only receive $5,000 from the insurance company.
 A higher coverage limit means your monthly premium will be higher.
 However, if the limit falls short of the cost of your items, you could end up paying for the remainder yourself.

 The policy deductible, which is the minimum amount you must pay out of your own pocket before the insurance kicks in, is also important.
 For example, if you need to replace your $800 couch, and your deductible is $500, you will only receive $300 from the insurance company.
 A lower deductible will also mean a higher monthly premium, but a high deductible might mean you won’t be able to afford replacing your items at all if their value falls under the target.